rachelvansciver/SAACO3/computing/EC2.md

 ## EC2 Instance Recover
 - Creates a new EC2 instance which is identical to the previous ec2
-- recovers private and public ip, metadat, elastic ip, instandce id
+- recovers private and public ip, metadata, elastic ip, instance id
 - data in memory is lost

 ## Limits
-- by default your account has a maximum limit for ec2 instances based on the total vcpu used, you can submit a request to increase that limit
+- by default your account has a maximum limit for ec2 instances based on the total vCPU used, you can submit a request to increase that limit